Josue-Herrera/babyLuigi/todo/Taskbreakdown.md

 ----
 ----

+### NEXT ITEMS
+- Default root is ./data.
+Easy to change later; we can add a CLI flag (e.g., --data-root) if you want.
+- Blob IDs currently use a simple FNV-1a hash; can upgrade to SHA-256 when desired.
+- Existing content-folder behavior is kept for compatibility; storage adds durable indexing and content-addressed blobs.

 ### M1: Command Routing & Networking
 - [x] Define wire format (JSON) for commands: `{ command: "create|remove|execute|snapshot", type: "dag|task", value: {...} }`.
 - [ ] Implement ZMQ Router in `shyguy::run()` to accept requests and return results.
 - [ ] Add request parsing → `shyguy_request` + `command_enum` mapping.
 - [ ] Connect to `concurrent_shyguy::process()` and return `command_result_type` to client.
 - [ ] Implement a minimal client in `src/babyLuigi` (optional now; CLI or example script).
+-

 ### M2: Execution Flow Integration
 - [ ] Implement `concurrent_shyguy::execute(shyguy_dag)` fully: